csharpfritz/demopi/doc/README.md

 ```

 This generated a `/home/.docker/config.json` file that will be used to login to my private Azure registry.

 ## Step 2: Configured Docker-compose

+Let's configure docker-compose, a tool that lets us submit several commands and configuration options at once for docker to run one or more containers.

 Installed prerequisites with: